 Devan joined the Harbor Watch team in February 2018 as the Unified Water Study Equipment Loan Program Coordinator and began in her current position of Science Operations Coordinator in January 2019.
 She moved to Connecticut in 2014 from Pennsylvania where she is originally from.
 She holds a B.S in Marine Science-Biology from the University of Tampa.
 Devan’s primary responsibilities include the management and execution of Earthplace research projects, contributing to Harbor Watch’s ongoing water quality research program, and management of Earthplace’s citizen scientists and other volunteers.

 Kathy joined Earthplace’s Development & Marketing Department in May 2019.
-She comes to us with over seven years of experience in marketing communications specializing in event planning, WordPress-based websites, newsletters, proposals and reports, sales presentations, and other collateral material.
-Kathy has also organized all aspects of domestic and international trade shows including finance, logistics, and promotional design.
+She comes to us with over seven years of experience in marketing communications specializing in event planning, WordPress-based websites, newsletters, proposals and reports, sales presentations, and database management.
+Kathy has also organized all aspects of domestic and international events including finance, logistics, and promotional design.

 Kathy received her BA from Hamilton College.
 She currently resides in Westport with her daughter, son, and 2-year old Havanese.

 I have been a part of the Earthplace family since 2015.
 I have worked as part of the visitor services team and marketing team in various roles and couldn’t be more excited in my current role as Operations Manager for education programs.